 System Development Life Cycle Waterfall Model

-The Waterfall Model, also called “Traditional” or “Sequential,” is widely used in the software development process for its simplicity and structure.
-It looks is like this:
+The Waterfall Model, also called “Traditional” or “Sequential,” is widely used in software development for its simplicity and structure.
+It looks like this:

 Developers usually use the Waterfall Model when they have a good understanding of what needs to be done.
 It’s recommended for projects that require little change during their development phases because it allows you to plan your project and keep track of upcoming issues.